wp-plugins/wp-ajaxify-comments/readme.txt

 * Client-side JavaScript API (see FAQ for more details)
 * Auto updating comments if user is "idle"
 * Option to load comments asynchronously with secondary AJAX request if page contains more than a specified number of comments
+* Option to save bandwidth for AJAX responses
 * Debug mode to support troubleshooting

 == Screenshots ==